Akshaykumar05/Keen-Able-Internship/README.md

 * **chmod**
 * [Reference](https://www.geeksforgeeks.org/chown-command-in-linux-with-examples/)
 4. Check File/Folder/Content (LS, LL, CAT, GREP, HEAD, TAIL, LESS, MORE, ECHO)
+* **ll command**: The 'll' command is a robust utility that displays detailed directory listings. (details like permissions, number of links, owner, group, size, and time of last modification)
+* -a: This option makes 'll' display all files, including hidden ones
+* -h: This option makes 'll' display file size in human-readable format (K for kilobytes, M for megabytes, etc.).
+* -R: This option makes 'll' list directories recursively, showing their content and the content of their subdirectories.

+* Syntax: ll [file_name]
 5. Copy and Move Command (RM, CP, MV, SCP, RSYNC)
   - **RM Command**: rm stands for remove here. rm command is used to remove objects such as files, directories, symbolic links and so on from the file system like UNIX.
   - Syntax: rm [OPTION]...
 FILE...